kubernetes/test-infra/scenarios/README.md

 *October 9, 2018* `scenarios/*.py` will be moved to become part of kubetest v2, so we are not taking PRs except for urgent bug fixes.

+*January 25, 2023* Please read this [issue](https://github.com/kubernetes/test-infra/issues/20760) for how to migrate away from `bootstrap.py` entirely.

 Also please bump [bootstrap image](/images/bootstrap) and [kubekins image](/images/kubekins-e2e) to take in any future changes.